vanessacleary/vanessacleary-Ms1-2021/README.md

 * The website was created using Bootstraps grd system.

 **Features:**

+### Homepage
 1. A hero image with the price per month and a strong CTA.
 The 'Free Trial' CTA is essential to capture the attention of visitors who are hesitant to switch to online yoga.
 2. The ‘About’ section is key for visitors to understand how the company was created and the direction Balance is going in.
 It also is inviting as it showcases the different styles of yoga available and the lifestyle demographics of memebers.
 The ‘Testimonial’ CTA is a key feature here to draw the visitors attention to how much current members love Balance.
-3. The ‘How it Works’ section is key for visitors to get a snapshot of how Balance works and what is on offer,
+3. The ‘How it Works’ section is key for visitors to get a snapshot of how Balance works and what is on offer.
 4. The ‘Meet the Team’ section is an essential feature to draw the visitor's attention to the instructors, its purpose is to let visitors know who will be hosting the classes and that they are real people behind the virtual class.
 5. The ‘Testimonial’ section is one of the most important features.
 Reviews and Testimonials are growing more and more important as consumers are more savvy than ever when it comes to spending money and want to know they are receiving a quality product or service.
 6. The gallery was added for aesthetic purposes and demonstrates the yoga moves that are included in the classes